Houston Spinal Cord Injury Attorneys

 • Herniated Discs: Result from a tear in the outer cartilage, allowing the inner core to protrude.

 Symptoms of disc injuries often start with pain in the arms, legs, hands, or feet, progressing to severe neck or back pain, numbness, tingling, and muscle weakness.
 These injuries are commonly treated with non-steroidal anti-inflammatory drugs, epidural steroid injections, and physical therapy.
-In severe cases, surgical intervention may be required.
+In severe cases, surgery may be required.

 Vertebrae Fractures